emilio2hd/pz-server/README.md

 sudo ufw allow 8766/udp
 sudo ufw allow 8767/udp
 sudo ufw allow 16261/udp
+sudo ufw allow 27015/tcp        # In order to enable access to RCON Server

 # TCP ports will have to be opened for each player slot on the server.
 sudo ufw allow 16262:16272/tcp    # Server with 10 player slots